NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Ancestral Form.md

 **Prerequisites** bakuwa lizardfolk heritage or makari lizardfolk heritage
 * * *
 Casting your memory back deep into the past, you take the form of an ancestral guardian.
-You can cast [[Spells/Animal Form|Animal Form]] on yourself as a 3rd-rank primal innate spell once per day.
+You can cast [[Animal Form|Animal Form]] on yourself as a 3rd-rank primal innate spell once per day.
 You must choose the crocodile form.

 *Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*